Marmot Trestles 15 - Women's Review

-For the women's version of this bag Marmot claims to have added extra insulation in the foot box and head areas, which is an added bonus.
+For the women's version of this bag, Marmot claims to have added extra insulation in the foot box and head areas, which is an added bonus.
 The women's Trestles bag boasts 13 ounces more fill weight over the men's bag that is rated to the same temperature (15 F).

 As we've mentioned, this is a bulky, heavy sleeping bag.
 The Trestles does come with a compression stuff sack to help with this problem, but it still is much larger than the other bags in this review and doesn't compress down that small.
-The Rab Neutrino packs down the smallest, and in the synthetic category, the Cat's Meow.

 This contender would be a great choice for any car camping adventure in cooler weather.
-We slept out in about 30 F with no problems and felt warm.
-It is too heavy to recommend taking out on extended backpacking trips, but maybe for short distances for a night or two.
+We slept out in about 30F with no problems and felt warm.
+It is too heavy to recommend taking out on extended backpacking trips, but maybe for short distances for just a night or two.

 The Trestles is a warm but heavy sleeping bag for a decent price.
 It would be a great choice for a car camping sleeping bag for cooler climates.
 It's pretty comfortable and we like the liner fabrics pattern and the little stow pocket.
 It is a better value than the men's version.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More